 As an undergraduate, Barclay sampled a variety of colleges and majors but graduated with a degree in history from the University of North Alabama.
 Unsure of what he wanted to be if and when he grew up, Barclay finished an M.Div. at David Lipscomb University, while working as a high school history teacher.
 He later earned an M.A. and Ph.D. in history from the University of Florida.

-Before joining the faculty at UALR in 2012, Dr. Key taught for one year at Iowa State University and five years at Western Illinois University.
-He has recently published chapters in two edited collections, Painting Dixie Red (University Press of Florida, 2011) and Destination Dixie (University Press of Florida, 2012), while continuing to work on Race and Restoration, a book about race relations and the Churches of Christ.
-Barclay has taught courses in modern American history, African-American history, southern history, American religious history, and Arkansas history.
+Before joining the faculty at UA Little Rock in 2012, Barclay taught for one year at Iowa State University and five years at Western Illinois University.
+He recently published a book, Race and Restoration: Churches of Christ and the Black Freedom Struggle (Louisiana State University Press, 2020) and previously published chapters in two edited collections, Painting Dixie Red (University Press of Florida, 2011) and Destination Dixie (University Press of Florida, 2012).
+Barclay has taught courses in modern US history, African-American history, southern history, US religious history, and Arkansas history.

 Through little merit of his own, Barclay married Sonya Gray in 2003.
-They have two children, Langston (b.
-2004) and Zora (b.
-2008).
+They have two children, Langston and Zora.
 Family and work leave little time for hobbies, but Barclay is an avid runner and a recovering college basketball and football fan.
+He has run every day since August 1, 2011.
 As time, opportunity, and finances permit, he also enjoys traveling.
 His favorite band is the Drive-By Truckers.

 Select Publications and Media: